nasa-jpl/captoolkit/RECIPE.md

              '/path/to/icesat/latest/IS1_READ_A_*',
              '/path/to/icesat/latest/IS1_READ_D_*'};

-    % Run on the command line
-    /path/to/Applications/Matlab/bin/matlab -nodesktop < tidecor.m
+    % Then run on the command line /path/to/Applications/Matlab/bin/matlab -nodesktop < tidecor.m